Criticism of Mozilla Corporation: Mozilla Monitor - OneRep partnership

 Mozilla Monitor partners with OneRep to issue data removal requests from online directories and data aggregators.

 On March 14, 2024, an investigation by Krebs on Security revealed that OneRep's founder had also founded multiple people-search companies in the past.
 In response, Mozilla responded in a statement to Krebs on Security "We were aware of the past affiliations with the entities named in the article and were assured they had ended before our work together.
 We're now looking into this further.
 We will always put the privacy and security of our customers first and will provide updates as needed."
 Following up on their statement shortly after, Mozilla's vice president of communications told The Verge that it had ended the partnership with OneRep.

 In February 2025, Krebs on Security found that Mozilla was still using and promoting OneRep.

 Discrimination lawsuit

 In June 2024, Steve Teixeira, who was the chief product officer of Mozilla Corporation, filed a lawsuit against the company.
 Teixeira alleges that he faced discrimination and retaliation by Mozilla after taking three months off to receive cancer treatment, and that "immediately upon his return, Mozilla campaigned to demote or terminate Mr. Teixeira, citing groundless concerns and assumptions about his capabilities as an individual living with cancer."

+The lawsuit was settled in December 2025.